-The media is actively discussing a range of possible disasters that can destroy humanity, but the most “obvious” threats, which include asteroids, earthquakes and volcanic eruptions are unlikely to ruin the world’s population in the near future.
+The media is actively discussing a range of possible disasters that can destroy humanity, but the most “obvious” threats, which include asteroids, earthquakes, and volcanic eruptions are unlikely to ruin the world’s population in the near future.

-This is the opinion of Nick Bostrom, a philosopher and director of the University of the future of humanity, who, together with his colleagues, is trying to determine the actual causes of destruction for mankind.
+This is the opinion of Nick Bostrom, a philosopher and director of the University of the future of humankind, who, together with his colleagues, is trying to determine the actual causes of destruction for mankind.

 According to Bostrom, the countries are presently engaged in a real technological race, so people will have to use innovations wisely to their own advantage.

-Well-known threats such as nuclear holocaust, are amplified by even more rapidly developing and destructive technologies, including artificial intelligence and nanosystems, which can bring about both unprecedented opportunities and some potential threats.
+Well-known threats such as the nuclear holocaust, are amplified by even more rapidly developing and destructive technologies, including artificial intelligence and nanosystems, which can bring about both unprecedented opportunities and some potential threats.

-The technology, which involves creation of destructive nanobots seems to be much simpler than technology which would ensure effective protection against attacks by these same inventions.
+The technology, which involves the creation of destructive nanobots seems to be much simpler than technology which would ensure effective protection against attacks by these same inventions.
 Therefore, there is always a possibility of unexpected vulnerability when these technologies end up in the “wrong” hands.

 Still to this date, mankind is facing a threat of a nuclear holocaust.
-Despite recent nuclear disarmament efforts, we are still in the midst of nuclear arms race.
+Despite recent nuclear disarmament efforts, we are still in the midst of the nuclear arms race.
 And this could lead to the arsenals of weapons, significantly exceeding those created during the Cold War.

-Another potential threat pointed out by environmentalists, is the destruction of ecosystems and depletion of natural resources.
+Another potential threat pointed out by environmentalists, is the destruction of ecosystems and the depletion of natural resources.
 Natural resources required to sustain our high-tech civilization are disappearing at a fast pace.

-Copyright © 2016 Learning Mind.
+Copyright © 2012-2023 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.